jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-deconstructing-the-database.md

 + Elasticity
 + Inconsistency huge source of complexity

-[ TBD There is a small figure on this slide, but it is so small that it is not clear one is missing out by not seeing it. ]
+[ There is a small figure on this slide, but it is so small that it is not clear one is missing out by not seeing it. ]
 ```

 The other thing that Datomic tries to pursue is this question of: if I